Christian Crichton

 He previously played for the Penrith Panthers and Canterbury-Bankstown Bulldogs in the National Rugby League.

 Background

 Crichton was born in Apia, Samoa, and moved to Australia during his teenage years.
-He is the older brother of Penrith Panthers player Stephen Crichton.
+He is the older brother of Canterbury-Bankstown Bulldogs player Stephen Crichton.

 He played his junior rugby league for St Marys Saints in Penrith, New South Wales before being signed by the Penrith Panthers.

 Playing career

 Early years

 From 2014 to 2016, Crichton played for the Penrith Panthers' NYC team, before graduating to their Intrust Super Premiership NSW team in 2017.

 2018

 Following an injury to Dallin Watene-Zelezniak, Crichton made his NRL debut in round 3 of the 2018 NRL season against the Canterbury-Bankstown Bulldogs.
 In round 6, Crichton scored his first NRL try in the Panthers' 35–12 victory over the Gold Coast Titans at Penrith Stadium.
 In May, he signed a 3-year contract with the Canterbury-Bankstown Bulldogs starting in 2019.